vlad21591/Sales-Analysis/README.md

 My insight would be to focus on Electronics and Clothing and not invest in Furniture because its profitability is quite low to start with and would require a lot of resources to become profitable like the other categories.
 However, if the existence of Furniture is crucial, so perhaps increasing the prices of the items or tailoring them to a specific demographic could be considered.

-We can group by same elements but by a diffrent category as city and see what information we can infer from it:
+We can group by same elements by a diffrent category and infer demographic insights:

 ![](Charts/BarChartCityProfit.png)